 - You do not want your loved ones to be burdened with financial responsibility for your maintenance when you have retired.

-- You want to be financially independent to take care of yourself in the event you are disabled or critically ill.
+- You want to be financially independent to take care of yourself if you are disabled or critically ill.

-- You do not wish to entrust all your hard-earned assets to your spendthrift children to manage when you are of old age.
+- You do not wish to entrust your hard-earned assets to your spendthrift children to manage when you are old.

-- You wish for someone professional to handle all your finances when you are disabled and unable to handle financial transactions.
+- You wish for someone professional to handle all your finances when you are disabled and unable to conduct financial transactions.

 For a couple that bought insurance policies but nominated each other as beneficiaries.
-What if both husband and wife pass away in a common tragedy?
-An insurance trust can help distribute income to your young children
+What if both husband and wife pass away in a shared tragedy?
+An insurance trust can help distribute income to your young children.

 - If your spouse is the sole beneficiary of your insurance policy, what happens to the insurance proceeds upon your spouse’s passing?

-- If your young children are the beneficiaries, who should claim the insurance proceeds for them in the event both you and your spouse are unable to?
+- If your young children are the beneficiaries, who should claim the insurance proceeds for them if both you and your spouse cannot?

 - Are your beneficiaries mature enough to handle large sums of money?